Bamnera: Amenities

 Pechka (Peska): This is one of the oldest sources of drinking water.
 It is situated in the middle of the Brahmi river (Sukadi).
 Water supply facilities are now provided by Rajasthan Water Supply Department.
 Presently, its water is used for cattle and other purposes.

 Mithibai Rupalal Navalramji Charitable Trust: This trust had built a hospital cum primary health/medical center, which was inaugurated by Ex-Chief Minister, Shri Haridev Joshi.

 Bhuralal Dungaji Secondary School: This school by Durgashanker Daulatramji Kevalramji along with other people.
 The school has pre-primary std 1 to std 10 class and has a large ground for sports.

 Nohra (Nuru): Nohra is a place within any village equipped with all the facilities required for catering, cooking and eating arrangements.
 Bamnera has a huge 'Nohra' but still requires a renovation and better seating arrangement.
 There is one more 'Nohra'.
 Though it is comparatively small in size, it is useful in small ceremonies like Yagnopavit and marriages.

 Gaushala: Gaushala is managed by Shri.
 Bamnera Gaurakshak Charitable Trust.
-Normally, this trust is headed by the active sarpanch.

-Shri Bamnera Jankalyan Mandal: Shri Bamnera Vidhtya Prakashan Mandal and Shri Bamnera Jankalyan Mandal is effectively and efficiently working in the village as well as in Mumbai.
+Normally, this trust is headed by the active sarpanch.Shri Bamnera Vidhtya Prakashan Mandal and Shri Bamnera Jankalyan Mandal is effectively and efficiently working in the village as well as in Mumbai.